Jump to contentJump to page navigation: previous page [access key p]/next page [access key n]

 Package dependencies

 Certain packages are dependent on other packages, such as shared libraries.
 In other terms, a package may require other packages—if the required packages are not available, the package cannot be installed.
-In addition to dependencies (package requirements) that must be fulfilled, certain packages recommend other packages.
-These recommended packages are only installed if they are actually available, otherwise they are ignored and the package recommending them is installed nevertheless.
+Besides dependencies (package requirements) that must be fulfilled, certain packages recommend other packages.
+These recommended packages are only installed if they are available, otherwise they are ignored and the package recommending them is installed nevertheless.

 9.2 Using the YaST software manager Edit source